-Few days ago we have started one long email discussion with my colleagues and friends from various institutions – some private space companies, NASA, etc..
+A few days ago we have started one long email discussion with my colleagues and friends from various institutions – some private space companies, NASA, etc.

-Our discussion initially started about the environment on Mars and the possible toxicity of the chemicals that are part of the regolith, Martian soil (or on some places lets’ call it simple as sand).
+Our discussion initially started with the environment on Mars and the possible toxicity of the chemicals that are part of the regolith, Martian soil (or in some places lets’ call it simple as sand).

 I will not copy the ideas of our email discussion here.
-Also I will not be writing here what we are talking about now (because our discussion still continues).
+Also, I will not be writing here what we are talking about now (because our discussion still continues).
 I would like to share with you something else.
-Something what is very related to the human mission to Mars and something what we should really start to think of.
+Something that is very related to the human mission to Mars and something that we should really start to think of.
 Until it is not too late.

-Our robotic missions are trying to find a life, traces of life from the past of Mars or even a small amounts of organics that can form the simplest forms of life which we can imagine.
+Our robotic missions are trying to find life, traces of life from the past of Mars, or even small amounts of organics that can form the simplest forms of life which we can imagine.

-The next robotic missions that would be looking for life (or for traces of life from past) on Mars, will target their work under the ground – they will dig to the soil.
-For example the next European mission – rover ExoMars will drill 2 meters deep to the soil and will examine the samples obtained this way.
+The next robotic missions that would be looking for life (or for traces of life from the past) on Mars, will target their work under the ground – they will dig into the soil.
+For example, the next European mission – rover ExoMars will drill 2 meters deep into the soil and will examine the samples obtained this way.

-And now summarize all these information and combine it with our hypothesis about the existence of microbial life.
-These life forms that can exist in extreme conditions, are very sensitive.
+And now summarize all this information and combine it with our hypothesis about the existence of microbial life.
+These life forms can exist in extreme conditions and are very sensitive.
 This simply means that these life forms can be simply destructed by anything that is far stronger than them.

-There is one planet in Solar System where we know that the life exist.
+There is one planet in Solar System where we know that life exists.
 The planet is called the Earth.
 And do you know what is the most dangerous factor for any life form existing on this planet?
-Yes, there are more dangers, but just the only one is very special.
+Yes, there are more dangers, but the only one is very special.
 Humans.

-Human activity or just humans, can damage or destroy almost anything.
-Our exploration activities may not be any exception.
-I can remind you a short story from the history of exploration of Moon by Surveyor 3 probe.
-This probe landed on Moon on April 20, 1967 (Mare Cognitum), it remained there for almost 3 years.
-After this long time the astronauts of mission Apollo 12 landed in the precisely chosen location – selected was the same location as is the location of Surveyor 3 on Moon.
-Astronauts dismantled the on-board camera from Surveyor 3, packed it to a bag and returned it back home – to Earth.
+Human activity or just humans can damage or destroy almost anything.
+Our exploration activities may not be an exception.
+I can remind you of a short story from the history of the exploration of the Moon by Surveyor 3 probe.
+This probe landed on Moon on April 20, 1967 (Mare Cognitum), and it remained there for almost 3 years.
+After this long time, the astronauts of mission Apollo 12 landed in the precisely chosen location – selected the same location as is the location of Surveyor 3 on the Moon.
+Astronauts dismantled the onboard camera from Surveyor 3, packed it into a bag, and returned it back home – to Earth.

-After the laboratory examination on Earth there was found the bacteria Streptococcus Mitis that survived nearly three years on surface of Moon.
-Of course there was a following debate that scientists did not use a proper sterilization, protection, that it might caused a re-contamination after the camera returned back to Earth.
+After the laboratory examination on Earth, there was found the bacteria Streptococcus Mitis survived nearly three years on the surface of the Moon.
+Of course, there was a following debate that scientists did not use proper sterilization, or protection, that it might cause a re-contamination after the camera returned back to Earth.
 But in 2011 it was studied again and it really looks like this bacterial life survived almost three years on Moon.
 And you know, Moon does not have even any small planetary protection against the radiation from space, which Mars has (but very weak).

-What I wanted to say with this?
-Yes, simply said, the bacteria from Earth may survive something what we maybe cannot even imagine, yet.
+What did I want to say with this?
+Yes, said, the bacteria from Earth may survive something that we cannot even imagine, yet.
 And what will happen if we will bring it to Mars?

-Lets go back to the weak microbial life that hypothetically exists in extreme conditions on Mars.
+Let’s go back to the weak microbial life that hypothetically exists in extreme conditions on Mars.
 Protected, still alive.
-Why it hasn’t evolved to something stronger to these days?
-Answer is simple – conditions on Mars did not allow it.
+Why it hasn’t evolved to something stronger these days?
+The answer is simple – conditions on Mars did not allow it.

 And now – we will land with humans in the desired area of exploration.
-We know that we can try to make a robotic probe very clean from microbes from Earth – we can sterilize it.
+We know that we can try to make a robotic probe very clean of microbes from Earth – we can sterilize it.
 But we cannot do the same with humans, because we are living forms.
-Astronauts flying to Mars will spend couple of months in a spacecraft en route to Mars and during these months they may become ill, their bodies will be home of many new and fresh bacteria.
-And even hidden illness can develop in their bodies.
+Astronauts flying to Mars will spend a couple of months in a spacecraft en route to Mars and during these months they may become ill, their bodies will be home to many new and fresh bacteria.
+And even hidden illnesses can develop in their bodies.

 And then it will come.
-Another huge leap for a mankind.
+Another huge leap for mankind.
 The first step in Martian soil.
 Everybody on Earth will stop breathing for a minute and then everybody will celebrate.
 But!
-If there is a microbial life on Mars in a form as I have described it above, will be this microbial life “celebrating” with us, too?
+If there is microbial life on Mars in a form as I have described above, will this microbial life “celebrate” with us, too?
 Or the imaginary clock will begin a sad countdown – until it will extinct just because of our landing and exploration?
 Remember – Mars is a planet that existed its own “life” without needing us.
-It is not just a Moon without atmosphere.
-Mars has its own atmosphere, conditions, environment, world.
+It is not just a Moon without an atmosphere.
+Mars has its own atmosphere, conditions, environment, and world.
 Even when it is not suitable for us.

 And now it comes.
-Astronauts will find out the answer for our BIG question: “Is (or was) there any life on Mars?”
+Astronauts will find out the answer to our BIG question: “Is (or was) there any life on Mars?”

 The answer may be: “Yes, but it has just started to die … just because us … we did it.”

-I did not wanted to say that we should never go to Mars.
+I did not want to say that we should never go to Mars.
 No. We must go there.
 We must move further, we must study, we must explore.
-But with a strong sense and empathy to the world out there on Mars.
+But with a strong sense and empathy for the world out there on Mars.

 And what next?
 My research covers also this part of exploration mission analytics and planning.
 Stay tuned and follow my research.

-If you have any questions, just write them below in comments, I will try to answer – if I will know, of course.
+If you have any questions, just write them below in the comments, and I will try to answer – if I will know, of course.
 I promise to do my best.

 How to cite this text: